 We view the program's enterprise risk profile as very strong.
 This is due to a combination of a low industry risk profile for municipal pools and our view of the program's market position as strong.
-RWFA is an interlocal agency established under Kentucky law and is governed by a nine-member board.
-The agency's board members are the same as the members of KRWFC's board.
-The Kentucky Rural Water Assn.
-(KRWA) acts as the financing program sponsor.
-KRWA is a statewide association, offering membership to water and wastewater utilities throughout Kentucky, with more than 300 voting members.
+RWFA is an interlocal agency, established under Kentucky law, that is governed by a nine-member board.
+The agency's board members are the same as the members of KRWFC's board, with one exception.
+The Kentucky Rural Water Association (KRWA) acts as the financing program sponsor.
+KRWA is a statewide association offering membership to water and wastewater utilities throughout Kentucky, with more than 300 voting members.
+RWFA provides financing to entities inside, and increasingly outside, the Commonwealth of Kentucky.
+We believe these factors suggest a moderate level of state support with some possibility of fluctuations in program demand.